-Luther Hughes is a Seattle native, author of the chapbook, TOUCHED (Sibling Rivalry Press, 2018).
+Luther Hughes is a Seattle native, author of the chapbook, Touched (Sibling Rivalry Press, 2018).
 He is the Founder/Editor-in-Chief of the Shade Journal and Associate Poetry Editor for The Offing.
-A Windy City Times Chicago, 30 Under 30 Honoree, his work has been published or is forthcoming in Columbia Poetry Review, Vinyl, Solstice Literary Magazine, Tinderbox, and others.
+A Cave Canem Fellow and Windy City Times Chicago, 30 Under 30 Honoree, his work has been published or is forthcoming in Columbia Poetry Review, BOAAT, Vinyl, The Adroit Journal, Tinderbox, and others.
 Luther is currently an MFA candidate in the Writing Program at Washington University in St. Louis.
 You can follow him on Twitter @lutherxhughes.
 He thinks you are beautiful.

 Shade was created to empower Queer People of Color–to show society that there is something beautiful about being both Queer and of color.
 However, it is to also maintain an element of power, self, and well being.
 We are a strong community.
 Moreover, Shade was created to address, challenge and question political, social, and traditional norms.